Funding and Opportunities

 The Undergraduate Research Scholarship Scheme (URSS)

 Every year we have a number of students on this scheme spending the summer working on a research project with a member of staff.
 It pays a modest bursary to allow students to spend their summer having a go at research and has proved very popular in the past.
-You will need to find a member of staff willing to supervise, sometimes staff members will take the initiative and actively look for a student to do this with, other times it has been the student's initiative to find someone.
+You will need to find a member of staff willing to supervise, sometimes staff members will take the initiative and actively advertise to students, other times it has been the student's initiative to find someone.

 Lord Rootes Memorial Fund